AlanCortez1337/Discord-Bot-Python/README.md

 #### *ANNOYING "YOUR" EVENT*

-The motivation behind this "middle-finger" of an event is that I wanted to annoy a specific friend on discord and always send a rather comical gif each type a message of his included any form of "your".
+The motivation behind this "middle-finger" of an event is that I wanted to annoy a specific friend on discord and always send a *rather comical* gif each type a message of his included any form of "your".
 To do this I created a regex pattern to detect if any message has an *acceptable* form of the word "your" inside of it.
-If it does then it would then check if the ``TARGET-PERSON`` sent it, and if so they automatically send the gif.
+If it does then it would then check if the ``TARGET-PERSON`` and send the gif.

 However, during this development I wanted everyone else on the server to be annoyed at me.
 So I decided to include an opportunity for everyone else that is not the ``TARGET-PERSON`` to experience this event.
 My solution was to implement a random 1/20 chance of the gif sending each time a person sent any form of "your" using the *random library*.